Email Deliverability · June 11, 2026 · Updated July 28, 2026 · 7 min read

 From:header and the authenticated SPF/DKIM domain.
 By default, this isrelaxed(subdomains count) orstrict(must match exactly). - Policy.
 It tells the receiver what to do with messages that fail.

 p=nonemeans "report only, deliver anyway."p=quarantinemeans "send to spam."p=rejectmeans "block entirely." - Reporting.
-It tells receivers where to send forensic reports (RUA — aggregate, RUF — forensic) so you can see who is sending as your domain and whether they are passing.
+It can tell receivers where to send aggregate reports (RUA) and optional failure reports (RUF), although report support varies.

 Most B2B teams we audit have p=none or no DMARC record at all.
 That is a missed opportunity.
 With p=none and reporting enabled, you can see exactly which services are impersonating your domain — your HR system, your CRM, your old newsletter tool that no one remembers.
 With reporting, you can clean up the legitimate senders and tighten policy to p=quarantine, then eventually p=reject.